 Limitation of Liability.
 IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY SPECIAL, INDIRECT, INCIDENTAL, PUNITIVE, EXEMPLARY OR CONSEQUENTIAL DAMAGES, OR ANY DAMAGES RESULTING FROM LOSS OF PROFITS OR BUSINESS INTERRUPTION, ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT, EVEN IF THE OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 IN NO EVENT SHALL THE MAXIMUM AGGREGATE LIABILITY OF THE REGISTRY OPERATOR INDEMNITEES, FOR ANY DAMAGES ON ANY BASIS, IN CONTRACT OR TORT, OR OTHERWISE, OF ANY KIND OR ANY NATURE WHATSOEVER, ARISING IN RESPECT OF THIS AGREEMENT, HOWSOEVER CAUSED, INCLUDING DAMAGES OF ANY KIND AND NATURE CAUSED BY THE REGISTRY OPERATOR’S NEGLIGENCE, TO EXCEED THE LESSER OF (i) THE TOTAL AMOUNT PAID BY REGISTRAR TO REGISTRY OPERATOR UNDER THE TERMS OF THIS AGREEMENT FOR THE IMMEDIATELY PRECEEDING 12 MONTH PERIOD, OR (ii) US$100,000.

 Disclaimer of Warranties.
-THE REGISTRAR TOOL KIT AND ALL OTHER ITEMS PROVIDED BY THE REGISTRY OPERATOR TO THE REGISTRAR THROUGH ITS REGISTRY SERVICE PROVIDER HEREUNDER ARE PROVIDED “AS-IS” AND WITHOUT ANY WARRANTY OF ANY KIND.
+THE REGISTRAR GUIDE AND ALL OTHER ITEMS PROVIDED BY THE REGISTRY OPERATOR TO THE REGISTRAR THROUGH ITS REGISTRY SERVICE PROVIDER HEREUNDER ARE PROVIDED “AS-IS” AND WITHOUT ANY WARRANTY OF ANY KIND.
 TO THE EXTENT PERMITTED BY LAW, REGISTRY OPERATOR AND REGISTRY SERVICE PROVIDER EXPRESSLY DISCLAIM ALL WARRANTIES AND/OR CONDITIONS, WHETHER EXPRESS, IMPLIED, STATUTORY OR COLLATERAL, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES AND CONDITIONS OF MERCHANTABILITY OR SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT OF THIRD PARTY RIGHTS.
-REGISTRY OPERATOR AND REGISTRY SERVICE PROVIDER DO NOT WARRANT THAT THE FUNCTIONS CONTAINED IN THE REGISTRAR TOOL KIT WILL MEET REGISTRAR'S REQUIREMENTS, OR THAT THE OPERATION OF THE REGISTRAR TOOL KIT WILL BE UNINTERRUPTED OR ERROR-FREE, OR THAT DEFECTS IN THE REGISTRAR TOOL KIT WILL BE CORRECTED.
-FURTHERMORE, REGISTRY OPERATOR AND REGISTRY SERVICE PROVIDER DO NOT WARRANT NOR MAKE ANY REPRESENTATIONS REGARDING THE USE OR THE RESULTS OF THE REGISTRAR TOOL KIT OR RELATED DOCUMENTATION IN TERMS OF THEIR CORRECTNESS, ACCURACY, RELIABILITY, OR OTHERWISE.
-SHOULD THE REGISTRAR TOOL KIT PROVE DEFECTIVE, REGISTRAR ASSUMES THE ENTIRE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION OF REGISTRAR'S OWN SYSTEMS AND SOFTWARE.
+REGISTRY OPERATOR AND REGISTRY SERVICE PROVIDER DO NOT WARRANT THAT THE FUNCTIONS CONTAINED IN THE REGISTRAR GUIDE WILL MEET REGISTRAR'S REQUIREMENTS, OR THAT THE OPERATION OF THE REGISTRAR GUIDE WILL BE UNINTERRUPTED OR ERROR-FREE, OR THAT DEFECTS IN THE REGISTRAR GUIDE WILL BE CORRECTED.
+FURTHERMORE, REGISTRY OPERATOR AND REGISTRY SERVICE PROVIDER DO NOT WARRANT NOR MAKE ANY REPRESENTATIONS REGARDING THE USE OR THE RESULTS OF THE REGISTRAR GUIDE OR RELATED DOCUMENTATION IN TERMS OF THEIR CORRECTNESS, ACCURACY, RELIABILITY, OR OTHERWISE.
+SHOULD THE REGISTRAR GUIDE PROVE DEFECTIVE, REGISTRAR ASSUMES THE ENTIRE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION OF REGISTRAR'S OWN SYSTEMS AND SOFTWARE.

 Reservation of Rights.
 Registry Operator reserves the right to, itself or through the Registry Service Provider, deny, cancel or transfer any registration or transaction, or place any domain name on server hold, registry lock or similar status, that it deems necessary, in its sole discretion: (1) to protect the integrity and stability of the Registry System and the Registry TLD; (2) to comply with any applicable laws, rules or requirements of ICANN, any governmental or administrative entity, requests of law enforcement, or any judgment, decree or order of any court, administrative agency or other dispute resolution process; (3) to avoid any liability, whether civil or criminal, on the part of the Registry Operator Indemnitees, and employees; (4) in accordance with the terms of the registration agreement and all Registry Policies in particular the .eco Acceptable Use Policy (5) as part of Verification procedures, in particular that Registered Names will remain on server hold, registry lock or similar status until after the successful completion of the Verification procedures; or (6) to correct mistakes made by the Registry Operator, the Registry Service Provider or any Registrar in connection with a domain name registration.
 Registry Operator and the Registry Service Provider also reserve the right to place a domain name on server hold, registry hold, registry lock, or similar status during resolution of a dispute.